Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for General Trees

-The reason behind this transformation is because now we can use exactly the same core ideas described in Section \ref{sec:binary}.
-The tree $b(T_{1})$ is a binary tree, so we apply the same preprocessing step, except we do not make it left heavy because by construction it already is.
-However, we do change the labels of the leafs in $b(T_{1})$ and $T_{2}$, so that the leafs in $b(T_{1})$ are numbered $1$ to $n$ from left to right.
+The reason behind transforming $T_{1}$ into the binary tree $b(T_{1})$, is because now we can use exactly the same core ideas described in Section \ref{sec:binary}.
+The tree~$b(T_{1})$ is a binary tree, so we apply the same preprocessing step, except we do not need to make it left-heavy because by construction it already is.
+However, we change the labels of the leaves in $b(T_{1})$ and $T_{2}$, so that the leaves in $b(T_{1})$ are numbered~$1$ to $n$ from left to right.
+The order in which we visit the nodes of $b(T_{1})$ is determined by a depth first traversal of $\mathit{MCD}(b(T_{1}))$, where the children of every node $u$ in $\mathit{MCD}(b(T_{1}))$ are visited from left to right.